NxNiki/convertToNWB/notebooks/README.md

 ### 01-ConvertToNWB

-This notebook steps through converting T3 data to NWB.
+This notebook steps through converting a session of data to NWB.

 ### 02-RunConversion

-This notebook runs the processes the convert data to NWB.
+This notebook runs the processes to convert the data to NWB.

 ### A1-ExploreData